Danish England

 … set sail as soon as possible with 40 ships filled with armed men and crossed the sea to land at Southampton where he met a great host of English gathered against him.
 He at once engaged them and slew a large number.
 Although the victor, he withdrew to the ships with his men, for he saw that he could not obtain the English kingdom without a larger force, and putting the fleet about he returned to Normandy with rich booty.

 “Meanwhile”, says William (VII, 6), Alfred, “with a considerable force”, went to the port of Wissant, from where he crossed the Channel to Dover.
-Though Edward’s expedition to England was not recorded by the Anglo-Saxon Chronicle, that of his, apparently younger, brother, Alfred, was.
+Though Edward’s expedition to England is not recorded by the Anglo-Saxon Chronicle, that of his, apparently younger, brother, Alfred, is.
 Manuscript C, s.a.
 1036:

 It would appear that Alfred’s ill-fated expedition to England was made late in 1036, since an Ely calendar (Trinity College Cambridge MS O.2.1) dates his death the 5th of February (1037, presumably).